PalomaWink/Trivia/README.md

 ## Licença

-Este projeto está licenciado sob a licença MIT.
+Este projeto está licenciado sob a licença MIT